logologo

 To maintain transparency, trustees are obligated to furnish a comprehensive trust accounting to each eligible beneficiary, ensuring that this is done on an annual basis, at the very least.

 In conclusion, Trustees have several very important duties under the Florida Trust Code.
-The purpose of these duties is to ensure trustees act in good faith, and fairly and put the interests of the beneficiaries ahead of their own.
+The purpose of these duties is to ensure trustees act in good faith and fairly, and put the interests of the beneficiaries ahead of their own.
 If a Trustee breaches any of their fiduciary duties to the trust beneficiaries, they could potentially be held individually liable for these breaches of trust.

 Please note this post is merely a summary of key Florida Trustee Duties owed by a trustee and should not serve as an exhaustive list or legal advice.